Odolan

 Odolan (d.
 1145) was a Polish nobleman.
-During the reign of Bolesław III Krzywousty He was probably comes of Poznań or Gniezno.
+During the reign of Bolesław III Krzywousty he was probably comes of Poznań or Gniezno.
 After his death supported his younger sons against his oldest son Władysław II Wygnaniec.
-Odolan was probably wojewoda of younger sons of Bolesław III.
+Odolan was probably voivode of younger sons of Bolesław III.

 Family

-He was member of noble family from Wielkopolska.
-His ancestor was probably Odolan, who was blinded on the order of Bolesław I Chrobry after death of his father.
+He was a member of a noble family from Wielkopolska.
+His ancestor was probably Odolan, who was blinded on the order of Bolesław I Chrobry after the death of his father.

 His son or grandson was Odolan (fl.
 1181), cześnik of Mieszko III Stary.